LukasRoeseler/RRDB/README.md

 # RRDB
-Dataset version of the Registered Reports Database for the Open Research Extension
+Dataset version of the Registered Reports Database for the Open Research Extension.
+I am not a contributor of the database but merely interested in exploring the data and using it for other tools.

-If you use any of this, please cite:
+*If you use any of this, you must cite:*
 Montoya, A. K., Krenzer, W. L. D., Buchanan, E. M., Pronizius, E., Wang, Y. A., Morillo, D., … Armstrong, C. (2026, May 14).
 Database of Published Registered Reports. https://doi.org/10.17605/OSF.IO/VUR72

 ## Zotero Registered Reports Tracker